CHAPTER ONE

 Traffic picked up—trucks of every size and shape.
 He passed manufacturing facilities, an industrial park with massive, abandoned factories whose silent smokestacks stood behind razor-wire fences.
 Large expanses of fenced-off, browned-out landscapes, dilapidated warehouses, broken-down loading docks, rusted heavy machinery strewn across the checkered landscape like the abandoned toys of some iron god.
 Welcome to Lundston, Ohio, pop.
 63,416, the sign read as the jeep crept across railroad tracks and coasted into a freshly paved parking lot of a refurbished warehouse, tires crackling on scorching blacktop.
 The hangar doors were ajar, an open padlock dangling from a hasp.
 He scanned his surroundings.
 At the front of the building next to the dock sat a Ford F150 truck with an empty gun rack in the back window.
 A slight breeze wafted through the driver-side window as he eased it down and glanced back to make sure the trailer was off the road.
 He pressed the brakes.
 The engine sputtered.
 The jeep juddered to a stop.

-The man stood and leaned against the jeep.
-“A ricochet?!”
+He stood and leaned against the jeep; legs unsteady.
+“A ricochet?”

 “Yeah, guys use that warehouse for target practice.”